a1danw/evently-modular-monolith/README.md

 - A **single PostgreSQL database**
 - Each module owns its **own schema**
 - Modules **do not directly access** other modules’ schemas
-- Cross-module communication and data sharing are handled via controlled mechanisms
+- Cross-module communication is handled via controlled boundaries

 ---